The Best Weekend Getaways Within 5 Hours of NYC

 Most Affordable Getaway: Catskills, New York

-For sustenance in Phoenicia, opt for the thin-crust wood-fired pies at old-school neighborhood joint Brio’s Pizzeria or cornmeal waffles at the Phoenicia Diner -- both of which will give you all the fuel you need to climb the highest peak in the Catskills (nearby Slide Mountain).
+For sustenance in Phoenicia, opt for the thin-crust wood-fired pies at old-school neighborhood joint Brio’s Pizzeria or cornmeal waffles at the Phoenicia Diner -- both of which will give you all the energy you need to climb the highest peak in the Catskills (nearby Slide Mountain).
 In Bethel, home of the 1969 Woodstock Festival, start things off with a plate of fried chicken at The Dancing Cat Saloon, then walk next door to the Catskill Distilling Company to sip The Most Righteous Bourbon while looking out at a Storm King Art Center-inspired landscape.

 By public transit: From Port Authority, ride the Adirondack Trailways bus for three hours to the center of Phoenicia.